Professors Blackman, Coombs, Dinmore-S, Emmons, Frusetta-Ulfhrafn; Associate Professors Greenspan, Hulbert; Assistant Professor Stephan.

 Chair: Robert H. Blackman

 HISTORY 101-102.
 (3-3) EUROPEAN SURVEY.
 The study of Western civilization from the Renaissance and Reformation to the present century, with emphasis on those movements and institutions which have determined the form of the contemporary Western World.
 Students majoring in history must take this course no later than their junior year.
 Prerequisite: none.
-Offered: annually.
 Not open to seniors.

 HISTORY 111-112.
 (3-3) UNITED STATES.
 The first semester covers the period from the establishment of the colonies to the close of the Civil War.
 Emphasis is on who we are as a people and the process by which we became a nation.
 The second semester begins with Reconstruction and continues to the present.
 Emphasis is on the rise of America as an industrial, financial, and military power and on the domestic political and social implications of that rise.
 Prerequisite: none.
-Offered: each semester.
 Not open to seniors.

 HISTORY 130.
 (3) MICHELANGELO’S ROME AND SHAKESPEARE’S LONDON.
 Michelangelo and Shakespeare, the Sistine Chapel and the Globe Theatre: Rome and London long have been recognized for their vital artistic, intellectual, and architectural contributions to the early modern world and beyond.
 Rome was the center of papal government and the capital of Catholic Christendom, while London was becoming the political and commercial center of a growing Protestant empire.
 This course uses these two cities as a lens through which to examine early modern society and culture in a comparative context.
 Major topics include politics and urban government, religion, art and architecture, theater and ceremony, science and medicine, crime and the courts, and popular and elite culture.
 We also devote particular attention to the ways in which geography, environment, and urban space influence social and cultural development.